 Gathland State ParkBoonsboro

 Gathland State Park was once the mountain home of George Alfred Townsend, a Civil War journalist.
 It is the site of a unique collection of buildings and structures that he designed and constructed, some of which have been restored.
-A large, stone monument dedicated to war correspondents is an outstanding attraction at this day use park.
-Features: Historic interest, hiking trail, picnicking, visitors center.
+A large, stone monument dedicated to war correspondents is an outstanding attraction at this day-use park.
+The arch was built by Townsend in 1896.

 Belair Mansion and StablesBowie